jordansbenjamin/Blackjack_terminal-app/README.md

 This provides user with the information of past games played so they are able to see how they win or lose, and the user is able to view the game history from the main menu for their convenience.

 Not only that, but the user also has the option to wipe the games history and start fresh if they wish to do so.
-Giving them the flexibility and choice.
+Giving them the flexibility and choice to do so.

 Other internal features of the game history feature includes:

 - Automatically creates a new file for the user when one hasn't exist yet
 - Handles errors that includes:
     - File not found.
+        - When file hasn't been created initially.
+        - Or the file doesn't exist.
     - Permission error.
+        - If the users don't have permission, but they should.
 - When wiping the games history a new one is automatically created for convenience.
+    - I/O (Input/output) error
+        - Will occur if theres an error while writing to the file.

+### Quitting the game

+The user is able to quit the game 2 ways:

+- Choosing a quit option from the main menu, which will exit the game gracefully.
+- Typing the command `Ctrl + C` at any point during the running of the program which will do two things:
+    - If the user is playing a round of the Blackjack game, the command `Ctrl + C` will take them back to the main menu
+    - Otherwise at any point in the program, typing the command `Ctrl + C` will exit the program

+This is all done gracefully with the use of error handling, the user will be displayed a message whenever they decide to quit using that command.

 ---